marco-luzzara/mongodb-transaction-simulation/doc/README.md

 - Optimistic concurrency control: it is common in most of the online stores.
 Even when there is only one item left, more than one user can have it in his/her own shopping cart.
 - Pessimistic concurrency control: you have a certain amount of time before completing your order, after the expiration you have to request for the "lock" again.

 There is no real perfect management of transactions, and living without them also means a lot more work to do.
-Whenever possible, the solution is to **not** use them or reduce their scope as much as possible.
+Whenever possible, the solution is to **not** use them, instead leveraging the flexible data modeling is generally a good idea.

 ---

 ## MongoDB Document Model

 The MondoDB model is based on documents, which are like rows for a SQL database.
-It is very important to remember that dependently on how we build our schema, we are also deciding whether we are going to need transactions or not.
+It is very important to remember that depending on how we build our schema, we are also deciding whether we are going to need transactions or not.
 For example, consider the following schema to store users and their accounts (in a one-to-many relationship).

 ```
 // Users